 A secured card works like this: You make a deposit (let's say $500), and the bank holds that money as collateral.
 Your new card then has a limit of $500.
 You use this card like a regular credit card for a few months, making sure to pay off the card in full every month.

-When you get a secured credit card, you can build your credit quickly and help you drive up your credit score at the same time.
+When you get a secured credit card, you can build your credit quickly.

 If you haven't done so yet, the next (and most important) step to fixing your credit score is to pay off your credit card debt.
-Make a budget and put yourself on an avalanche repayment schedule.
+Create a manageable budget and put yourself on an avalanche repayment schedule.

 Then, sit down with your up-to-date credit report and start calling companies with delinquent or collection items in your file.